 - How do they qualify potential tenants in order to find the best possible tenant?

-- Can they demonstrate better than average statistics? for example; what is the current average vacancy rate, letting period (days on market), rent arrears for the office.
+- Can they demonstrate better than average statistics? for example; what is the current average vacancy rate, letting period (days on market), and rent arrears % for the office.

 - What do others say about the agency?
 Look them up and check out the client feedback.
 Are they professionals and will they represent you well?

 - Does the property manager/agent come across as a good negotiator?
-Remembering that if they are firm with you, they will do the same when they represent you.
-If they are quick to allow you to out negotiate them, how well will they manage the demands of your tenant?
+Remember that if they are firm with you, they will do the same when they represent you.
+If they are quick to allow you to out-negotiate them, how well will they manage the demands of your tenant?

-In summary, remember to consider the “gaps”.
-I have seen far too many investors make the mistake of choosing an agent based on fees alone and it rarely provides the outcome they were hoping for.
+In summary, remember to consider the “gap between cost and value”.
+I have seen far too many investors make the mistake of choosing an agent based on fees and rent quoted alone and it rarely provides the outcome they were hoping for.